Blog

 6. Detailed Reporting

-- Upload Your .bib File: Most validators let you drag and drop your BibTeX file
+2. Upload Your .bib File: Simply drag and drop your BibTeX file onto our validator

-- Instant Analysis: The tool scans your entire bibliography in seconds
+3. Instant Analysis: Our tool scans your entire bibliography in seconds

-- Detailed Results: You get a comprehensive report with specific line numbers for each issue
+4. Detailed Results: Get a comprehensive report with specific line numbers for each issue

 Example Validation Report